iridakos/iridakos.github.io/_posts/2018-10-22-elasticsearch-bucket-aggregations.markdown

   }
 }
 ```
-Thus, if we wanted to search the index for offices that have a **Dentist** citizen with age **30**, this document would fullfil the criteria even though the Dentist is 35 years old.
+Thus, if we wanted to search the index for offices that have a **Dentist** citizen with age **30**, this document would fulfill the criteria even though the Dentist is 35 years old.

 Mapping the relation as **nested** overcomes this problem since